How Sender Reputation Impacts Inbox Placement

 Bounce rate – the percentage of email messages rejected by mailbox providers (<2% good, >9% bad).

 Open rate – the percentage of email messages delivered and opened by the recipients (18% or higher is good, less than 6% is bad).

 Spam rate – the percentage of email messages delivered but reported as spam by the recipients (<0.02% is good, >0.05 is bad).

 A good source of the above data is Google Postmaster Tools.
 If you send a lot of emails to Gmail, add and verify your domain with Google Postmaster and analyze the data for your domain and IP address.
 If you send emails with an ESP, you can look at the statistics provided by your ESP.

 A good thing to know is whether the IP or domain reputation issue happens across all the recipients’ domains or is isolated to one or several domains.
 You’ll want to break your key metrics by the top 10 or 20 domains you send emails to and analyze that segment.
 Notice any changes in open rate, unsubscribe rate, spam rate, acceptance rate, or whatever you want to focus on.

 We recommend that you schedule a time when you will be doing such an analysis.
 The more often you send, the more often you’ll want to review the data, for example, every 30 days, 60 days, or 90 days.
-It will help you understand seasonal changes, general trends, and find the deliverability issues with particular mailbox providers.
+It will help you understand seasonal changes, the latest trends, and find the deliverability issues with particular mailbox providers.

 3. Separate Mail Streams by Domains.